-Daffodils: Their bright yellow and orange shades appeal to bees.
+Daffodils: Bright yellow and orange petals appeal to bees.

-Lavender: A popular choice for bees due to their color, scent, long bloom time, and high levels of nectar.
+Lavender: Popular with pollinators due to their color, scent, long bloom time, and high levels of nectar.

-Sage (salvia): Not to be confused with regular sage we use in cooking, this is a hardy specimen that’s a larger ornamental with purple and blue flowers.
+Sage (salvia): Not to be confused with regular sage used in cooking, this is a hardy ornamental with purple and blue flowers.

-Snapdragons: Offer a pungent scent throughout the day and their multitude of colors attract attention.
+Snapdragons: Offer a pungent scent throughout the day, with many colors that attract attention.

-Sunflowers: Contain high levels of pollen and nectar which the honey bee loves.
-Check out our guide which looks at the best sunflowers for bees.
+Sunflowers: Contain high levels of pollen and nectar.
+Check out our guide, to discover the best sunflowers for bees.

 Flowers aren’t the only way to provide bees with pollen and nectar.
 Check out our list of the best trees for bees.
 If you don’t have room for planting trees, consider these excellent varieties of clover to attract bees.